So you've finally jumped on the new cannabinoid on the block, CBG.

 When we consume additional cannabinoids from cannabis plants, we strengthen the endocannabinoid system, which can add many positive benefits to our overall well being.
 CBD, THC, and CBG are notable cannabis-produced compounds that have been widely investigated for their interactions with the endocannabinoid system.

 A number of studies have linked CBG to unique benefits including supporting healthy inflammatory function in the gut, memory, appetite, and the combating the psychoactive effects of THC [ 1,2,3].
-While the research for the benefits of CBG is still new and continues to unfold, it's showing promising potential and we can expect to see more hemp products featuring it.
+While the research for the health benefits of CBG is still new and continues to unfold, it's showing promising potential and we can expect to see more hemp products featuring it.

 How To Dose CBG